6 Ways To Celebrate Women's History Month

-Observed in the United States every March since 1987, Women’s History Month is a time to recognize the contributions and achievements women have made to history, culture and society.
+Every March since 1987, Women’s History Month has encouraged us to recognize the contributions and achievements women have made to history, culture and society.
+From shows like Sex and the City to icons like Madonna and Rihanna, girlhood is what keeps us together.
+So what better time to celebrate it?
 For those wondering how to celebrate the month this year, we’ve rounded up a few ideas to get you started.
-Our list includes watching movies led by empowering women and reading books written by female writers, as well as getting educated on the history of women’s rights.
+Our list includes watching movies led by empowering women and reading books written by femme writers, as well as getting educated on the history of women’s rights.

 Learn about the history of women’s rights and the issues women still face today.